Dynamo-HIA/hiaR/README.md

   functionality is more complex to test and we decided to test this manually for now.

+#### Before Making a Release

+Before making a release, please change the default value for the `release_tag` argument in the `download_github_release` function to the tag of the new release.

 #### Imports

 Any functions from `shiny` and `shinyFiles` can be used directly without